-Traditionally underrepresented groups in higher education, such as immigrants and Alberta's Aboriginal population, have been growing rapidly, necessitating a strategy to ensure their inclusion in higher education and in Alberta's job market.
+4 Government of Alberta, Speech from the Throne, March 3, 2014, as accessed at http://albertaca/thronespeech.cfm strategy to ensure their inclusion in higher education and in Alberta's job market.
 As a result of overall population growth and demographic pressures, demand for skilled labour will undoubtedly increase.
-The province estimates that over the coming decade that it will face a labour shortage of approximately 114,000 workers and that, of these, over 62,000 will require a post-secondary education.
+The province estimates that, over the coming decade, it will face a labour shortage of about 114,000 workers and that, of these, more than 62,000 will require a post-secondary education.7